Summer before Fourth Year

 □ Begin to write your law school admission (personal) statement.
 Remember, you need to format each statement according to the individual school’s specifications so review each school’s website to determine what that law school wants to see in the personal statement.
 Some schools also recommend or require a diversity statement.
 Talk with a pre-law advisor about the purpose of an addendum if there is something about your academic record that you would like to explain.

 □ Even though it is your personal statement, have several others read your statement and give you feedback.
-Pre-law advisors in the Academic Advising Center/Farrior Hall and specialists in the Teaching Center at SW Broward Hall on campus are available for such assistance.
+Pre-law advisors in the Academic Advising Center/Farrior Hall and specialists in the Academic Resources at SW Broward Hall on campus are available for such assistance.

 □ Prepare your resume for law schools.
 Visit the Career Connection Center if you need assistance with your resume.